-4 Portuguese Scientists receive L'Oréal Portugal Medals of Honor for Women in Science
+4 Portuguese scientists receive L'Oréal Portugal Medals of Honor for Women in Science

 Andreia Trindade Pereira